SidneyNemzer/snippets/README.md

   - [ ] Rename snippets
 - [ ] Data
   - [ ] Store snippets in Chrome Sync storage

+## FAQ

+### Q: Why doesn't this use the snippets that are built-into chrome?

+A: Chrome obviously doesn't sync those snippets itself.
+And unfortunately, Chrome doesn't allow extensions to access those snippets in any way.
+So I'm just re-implementing snippets myself.

 ## Installing